indirapla/TP1_proteins_marker_of_androgen_activity/README.md

 #### File: ROC analysis_TPstudy_infertile cohort.R

 ROC analysis to discriminate patients with MetS, IR, CVRLP, DM or LBD within the cohort infertile men, using the expression level of the candidate biomarkers and Testosterone hormone.

+#### File: DeLong's test to compare the AUCs

+Based on the ROC curves, the DeLong's test (paired) was applied in R (roc.test {pROC} function) to compare the AUCs of the candidate biomarkers vs the AUC of Testosterone levels to discriminate the above mentioned pathological conditions.